alexdown/hugowks/content/posts/2015/12/debunking-wechat.md

 <a name="ps"></a>
 __PS:__ I wrote this piece after reading an article that — although nice read — was… a bit hyperbolic in some parts.
 See if you can find the hidden link! ;)

+---

+This post have been reposted on medium: https://medium.com/@alxdwn/debunking-wechat-e5805e358f8